Vishwaraj/markdown-to-html-client/README.md

 ## Please Note

 The websocket might get disconnected due to inactivity, please refresh or hard refresh the page to establish the connection again.

+To make the text included in a separate tag, press enter twice such that there will be a gap between the above text and current text

+e.g -

+# Title

+//this is empty space between texts
+This will be in another tag